 Critical Appraisal Tools (CATs)

 Critical appraisal is a core step in systematic reviews.
 Critical appraisal tools (also named Risk of bias tools and Quality assessment tools) are used to help students, professionals, and researchers assess the quality and trustworthiness of scientific research.
 Quality appraisal is key in judging if a study is trustworthy.

 More than 500 tools exist to help perform quality appraisal.
 However, few of these tools have had been tested for validity and reliability.

 The purpose of this website is to present the CATs that have been tested to asses their validity and/or reliability.

 About the contributors

 Quan Nha Hong is an assistant professor at the School of Rehabilitation at Université de Montréal.
 She is an occupational therapist with research training in clinical sciences (MSc, Université de Sherbrooke), health technology assessment and management (MSc, Université de Montréal), and family medicine and primary care (PhD, McGill University).
-She is interested in systematic reviews, mixed methods research, quality appraisal, and health technology assessment.
+She also completed a postdoctoral training at the Evidence for Policy and Practice Information and Co-ordinating Centre (EPPI-Centre) and the Institut national d’excellence en santé et en services sociaux (INESSS).
+She is interested in systematic reviews, knowledge synthesis methods, mixed methods research, quality appraisal, evidence-based practice, and health technology assessment.

 CATevaluation is supported by the Canadian Institutes of Health Research (CIHR-IRSC), le Fonds de recherche du Québec – Santé (FRQS), and the Method Development Component of the Quebec SPOR Support Unit.
 The component aims to meet the needs of researchers, patients, clinicians and managers for advanced methods (methodological and technical approaches) for the planning, conduct and evaluation of patient-oriented research.
 The Method Development Component is located in the Department of Family Medicine at McGill University.